YasinCelikSoftware/redux-intro/README.md

-I made a project to learn React-Redux.
+I made a simple project that only increases and decreases the number in the state to learn state management of React-Redux.
 I want to publish this to my GitHub.

 ## Available Scripts